-EnOS Identity and Access Management (IAM) helps you manage user identities and control access to your resources in EnOS.
-IAM allows you to manage user account lifecycle, authenticate user identities, and control the access rights to the resources in EnOS.
-When multiple users exist in an organization unit, minimum permission principle can be enforced to reduce risks to your enterprise information security.
+The EnOS Identity and Access Management (IAM) helps you manage user identities and control access to your resources in EnOS.
+The IAM allows you to manage user account lifecycles, authenticate user identities, and control the access rights to the resources in EnOS.
+When multiple users exist in an organization unit, the minimum permission principle can be enforced to reduce risks to your enterprise information security.

 EnOS applies the identity and access management (IAM) scheme to achieve multi-tenancy.
 In EnOS, each tenant is managed as an organizational unit.
 Data that belongs to different organizations are securely segregated and can only be accessed by users that are registered to the organization.

-IAM also ensures that a user can access only resources that the user is authorized to access.
-This is achieved through properly group users and assigning proper access permissions.
+IAM also ensures that a user can access only the resources that the user is authorized to.
+This is achieved through the grouping of users and assigning appropriate access permissions.

 The built-in IAM schemes of EnOS provide capabilities of identity management, authentication, and authorization.